arminhaller/LinksInLOD/README.md

 [1] Armin Haller, Javier D. Fernández, Maulik R. Kamdar, and Axel Polleres:
 _What Are Links in Linked Open Data?
 A Characterization and Evaluation of Links between Knowledge Graphs on the Web_.
 ACM Journal of Data Information Quality 12(2): 9:1-9:34 (2020)

 [2] Armin Haller, Axel Polleres, Daniil Dobriy, Nicolas Ferranti, and  Sergio José Rodríguez Méndez: _An Analysis of Links in Wikidata_.
-In Proceedings of the 19th International Conference on The Semantic Web, ESWC.
+In Proceedings of the 19th International Conference on The Semantic Web (ESWC).
 (2022)